 The first thing you do is cut out 4 flower shapes.
 I found a cookie cutter I had to use as a template.
 You can make your own template or find something to trace.
 You then put a dab of clue in the center and fold them in half.

-Kenzie’s birthday is coming up, and she wants a rainbow party.
+Kenzie’s rainbow birthday party is coming up, and she wants a rainbow party.
 Convenient that it’s around St. Patrick’s Day, so there’s tons of inspiration everywhere.
 One thing I wanted to do for the gift bags was to have us make each girl a headband representing each color of the rainbow.
-Today, we worked on those.
+Today, we worked on them.
+I bring you my rainbow felt headband tutorial so you can make them yourself.
 Stay tuned for the final results of the party you’ll see us preparing for.
 The party is at the end of the month.

 You’ll put a dot of glue down in the center and put one petal on top.
 Then, another dot of glue and layer the next petal.

 The final one goes over one side of the flower and under the other – putting glue in spots to hold it in place.